timoudas/premier_league_api/README.md

 ### Install

-clone the repository and stand in the same directory as the `setup.py` and run below.
+clone the repository and stand in the same directory as the `setup.py` and run:
 `pip install .`